The Deck Database: Purple Heart [Last Updated: March 2025]

 Here are some cards I am considering for this build-

-Herod’s Temple, Angel of the Lord, Glory of the Lord (winner promo), Destructive Sin, Wall of Protection, Bethlehem Stable, I Am He (Reserve), Sent Two by Two (Reserve), Simon Peter/4DC, Gabriel, Mouth of God, Grapes of Wrath, Mayhem, Shipwreck, Blood Avenger, The Serpent, Sabbath Breaker (Orange/Gray), Abaddon, the Destroyer, Seven Sons of Sceva (Reserve), The Sordid Spirit (main)/Beelzebub (Reserve), Mask of Worldliness, Blasphemies, The Gates of Hell, Crowds LS, Humble LS, Accusers LS, Darkness LS, The Ends of the Earth, Achim, Bethlehem (LoC), Life through Christ, Temple Veil, Magic Charms, and Golgotha.
+Royal Parade, Herod’s Temple, Chronicles of the Kings, OT Hopper LS, Glory of the Lord (winner promo), Destructive Sin, Bethlehem Stable, Untouchable (Reserve), Sent Two by Two (Reserve), Simon Peter/4DC, Gabriel, Mouth of God, Grapes of Wrath, Mayhem, Shipwreck, King of Tyrus (PoC), Blood Avenger, The Serpent, Sabbath Breaker (Orange/Gray), Abaddon, the Destroyer, Seven Sons of Sceva (Reserve), The Sordid Spirit (main)/Beelzebub (Reserve), Mask of Worldliness, Blasphemies, The Gates of Hell, Distressed LS, Crowds LS, Humble LS, Accusers LS, Darkness LS, The Ends of the Earth, Achim, Bethlehem (LoC), Life through Christ, Temple Veil, Magic Charms, and Golgotha.

 Conclusion:

-Overall this is my favorite deck I have built since Soul Surfer.
+Overall this is my favorite new deck I have built in years.
 The Starstruck deck building saga was of use since this in my mind is the best home I have found for that consistency engine which I discovered mid 2024.
 This build has excellent synergy and is my favorite turbo Nazareth build in the game.
-I have won two local tournaments with earlier versions of this build and went 3-2 in the most recent Lackey Grand Prix with it.
-I believe my tournament record is currently 9-2 with the build.
-Only losses are to Zach Gilbaugh and Tim Estes who are excellent players and both losses led me to refining the deck to be better.
 I do believe this build is meta relevant and the form it is in now is the result of things I have experienced piloting it thus far seeing what worked well and what did not work well.
 I even think this deck might be the best deck I have built since Soul Surfer.
 Do you have any feedback on how to make this build better or any thoughts on it in general?

 To buy singles, sealed product, and other gaming supplies mentioned, please visit our sponsors!